 What is Business Intelligence vs. Data Science?

-Business Intelligence vs. data science, despite the data-focus nature of both practices, there are some differences between them.
+Business Intelligence (BI) and data science are both data-focused processes, but there are some key differences between the two.
 In general, business intelligence focuses on analyzing past events, while data science aims to predict future trends.
 Data science requires a more technical skillset compared to business intelligence.

 - Business intelligence converts data into information that can support business leaders in decision-making.

 - Data science involves creating forecasts by analyzing the patterns behind the raw data.